Asterika/gatsby-starter-portfolio/README.md

-# gatsby-starter-forty

-**This is a starter for Gatsby.js V2.**

-**The older V1 version of this starter can be found on the v1 branch**

-Gatsby.js V2 starter based on the Forty site template, designed by HTML5 UP.
-Check out https://codebushi.com/gatsby-starters/ for more Gatsby starters and templates.
+# Developer Portfolio - Krystal Williams

+## Introduction to the Technology

+**This portfolio revision is my first foray into [GatsbyJS](https://www.gatsbyjs.org/), "a static PWA (progressive web app) generator" that "lets you build blazing fast sites with your data, whatever the source."

+**For this first project, I'm customizing one of the Gatsby V2 starters: [gatsby-starter-forty](https://www.gatsbyjs.org/starters/codebushi/gatsby-starter-forty/) designed by HTML5 UP and made available courtesy the [GatsbyJS Starter Library](https://www.gatsbyjs.org/starters/?v=2)**

+## Contents

+This portfolio contains my projects, proficiencies, and current code interests.

+# Information Provided By Gatsby JS:

 ## Preview